Inex-Adria Aviopromet Flight 450: Accident

-After a while, the pilot continued - "So the RVR of 1,100 meters and the ILS and approach lights out of service?"
+After a while, the pilot continued - "So the RVR of 1,100 metres and the ILS and approach lights out of service?"

 Since ATC never mentioned approach lights to be out of service, this message from the crew reveals that mental load started to build up caused by the uneasiness with the situation at the airport.

 ATC responded - "The ILS is out of order.
 The approach lights and the runway lights are working.
 There are also beacons (NDBs) in operation."

 Based on the information received, the crew decided to proceed according to the flight plan to Ruzyně Airport.

 ATC contacted the crew again, while the aircraft was at an altitude of 1,500 m approaching PG NDB (beacon) from the southeast, and instructed the crew to continue to PG NDB then to PR NDB, and make a published, standard turn.
 ATC approved descent to 550 m (communication was in metres, not feet) and provided QFE pressure of 981.
 ATC's instruction was correctly read back by the JP450's crew.
 After passing overhead PR NDB the crew entered a published landing procedure.
-However, somewhere above the village of Vodochody the crew inadvertently missed to start the published right turn and continued in a broader turn over villages of Veliká Ves and Kojetice.
-(See Fig. 2).
-After executing a wider-than-published right turn, the crew entered the final approach for runway 25 (later known as runway 24) in IMC conditions (fog).
+However, somewhere above the village of Vodochody the crew inadvertently missed the start of the published right turn and continued in a broader turn over the villages of Veliká Ves and Kojetice.
+After executing a wider-than-published right turn, the crew entered the final approach for runway 25 in IMC conditions (fog).
 Without the ILS and PAR support the crew was placed in a challenging and stressful situation during the final approach.
 Stress hormones level found, post mortem, in the body of the First Officer proves the emotional stress the crew was exposed to.